-The Piwik PRO Cloud platform stores data in two data centers – both of which meet the highest standards for safety, environment stability and power continuity.
+The Piwik PRO Cloud platform stores data in a few data centers – both of which meet the highest standards for safety, environment stability and power continuity.

-With options for storage in both locations, users of Piwik PRO Cloud can be sure that they remain in compliance with data regulations wherever they are located.
+With options for storage in multiple locations, users of Piwik PRO Cloud can be sure that they remain in compliance with data regulations wherever they are located.

 One standout feature of Piwik PRO Cloud is that it operates on a basis of complete data ownership.
-In other words users are always in charge of what their data, how it is handled and stored.
+In other words, users are always in charge of their data, and how it is handled and stored.

 There is access to raw data with on-request data dumps.
 Backups are conducted at regular intervals which can be specified by the user.
 Access to backups is limited to pre-designated IP addresses which must be connected via a VPN.